okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/production-deployment/deployment-checklist/index.md

 ## Troubleshooting

 Okta provides a set of reports and logs to help you troubleshoot user problems.
-These reports are available under the **Reports** menu in the **Admin Console's** side navigation.
+These reports are available under the **Reports** menu.

 * [View activity and security reports](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Reports): Help diagnose sign-in problems for your users.
 * [View events in the System Log](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Reports_SysLog): To see a more general log of all events in your Okta organization.